Risk Factors and Causes of Obesity

 - Age (As people age, the amount of calories needed also changes, often due to reduced activity levels and slowed metabolism.)

 - Cushing's syndrome (This hormonal condition can cause increased fat around the neck and upper body, with thinning arms and legs.)

 - Hypothyroidism (When too little thyroid hormone is produced, the result is a slower metabolism and less energy for exercise.)

 - Medications (Some drugs, such as steroids, certain antidepressants, and medications to control seizures and psychiatric problems can slow down the body's metabolism, increase appetite, and cause the body to retain more water.)

-- Polycystic ovary syndrome (May also result in irregular or missed periods, small ovarian cysts, and high levels of the male hormone androgen.)
+- In women, polycystic ovary syndrome (May also result in irregular or missed periods, small ovarian cysts, and high levels of the male hormone androgen.)